CGLemon/Sayuri/README.md

 ## Let's ROCK!

-Sayuri is a GTP go engine which supports variant board size and komi.
+Sayuri is a GTP-compliant go engine which supports variable komi and board size.
 Strongly inspired by Leela Zero and Kata Go.
-Based on Deep Neural Network, Monte Carlo Tree Search and other powerful technics.
+Based on Deep Convolutional Neural Network, Monte Carlo Tree Search and other powerful technics.

 ## Requirements